ValksGodotTools/GodotModulesCSharp-Old/README.md

 ## Setting Up ModLoader On Your Project
 ### Initial setup
-This setup will assume your game has 2 scenes `Game.tscn` and `Menu.tscn`
 1. Copy the `Modules/` directory to `res://` of your project
 2. Godot > Project > Tools > C# > Generate Solution
 3. Add the following to `.csproj`